arkonger/python-oklch/docs/tools.md

 ## `dechromatize(t, color=None, hue=None, lightness=None, method='relative')`
 The `dechromatize` function essentially operates identically to the `chromatize(...)` function (see above), but with the direction reversed.
-While "dechromatize" was the most accurate term I could come up with, it's also not very appealing; for this reason, `dim(...)` is provided as an alias if you prefer.
+While "dechromatize" was the most accurate term I could come up with, it's also not very appealing; for this reason, `tone(...)` is provided as an alias if you prefer.

 ## `interpolate(t, color1, color2, method='shortest')`
 Linearly interpolates between two colors component-wise.